EVerest/everest-core/README.md

 - register_connection_state_changed_callback

   used to inform about the connection state to the CSMS (connected = true, disconnected = false)

+- register_configuration_key_changed_callback
+  used to react on a changed configuration key.
+This callback is called when the specified configuration key has been changed by the CSMS

 #### Functions that need to be triggered from the outside after new information is availble (on_... functions in the charge point API)